Varadhan's formula, conditioned diffusions, and local volatilities: Applications: asymptotics of local volatilities

 with $\bar{b}=b+\rho c s_+$.
 Substituting $p=p(\overline{r},1)=s_+$ inside the expression for $q$ in \eqref{e:q}, $A^2_{StSt}$ reads \be \ee Repeatedly applying \eqref{e:rRoot}, one has \be \ee where we have used the identity \eqref{e:sAndR} in the last step.
 Using \eqref{e:trigonTransform} and again $\overline{r}^2=t^2 c^2 s_+(s_+-1) - t^2 \bar b^2$ from \eqref{e:sAndR}, after some straightforward simplifications it follows from \eqref{e:aStStv2} that

 and the proof that $A_{StSt}^2=A_{Hest}^2$ is complete.

-We insist that our proof of consistency of the two local variance slopes $A_{Hest}^2$ and $A_{StSt}^2$ is valid for negative, non-zero correlation.
+We stress that our proof of consistency of the two local variance slopes $A_{Hest}^2$ and $A_{StSt}^2$ is valid for negative, non-zero correlation.
 In the context of implied volatility expansions, a similar consistency result was obtained by \cite[p.
-187-192]{ArchilBook}, but only in the zero-correlation case.
+187-192]{ArchilBook}, in the zero-correlation case.

-\subsubsection{Numerical tests}
+\subsection{Numerical tests}

 In the Heston model, the local volatility $\sigma^{Heston}_{\mathrm{loc}}(t,y)$ can be evaluated using the classical inversion of characteristic functions within the computation of Call price derivatives in the Dupire's formula $\sigma_{\mathrm{loc}}(t,y)^2 = \left. \frac{\partial_t C(t,K)}{\frac12 K^2 \partial^2_{KK}C(t,K)} \right|_{K=S_0 e^y}$.
 This gives a way of computing the local volatility in the Stein--Stein model with $a=0$, simply coinciding with a Heston local volatility, when the Heston parameters are given by \eqref{e:StStHestIntersect}.
 In Figures \ref{f:fig1} and \ref{f:fig2}, we invert the Heston characteristic functions after a shift of the integration contour in the complex plane into an appropriate saddle-point, following the procedure described in \cite{DmFG}, in order to obtain a stable implementation of the local volatility function for large values of $|y|$.
 The two figures illustrate the convergence result in Theorem \ref{r:steinSteinWings}, for the two regions $y<0$ and $y>0$: the blue line represents the ratio $y \mapsto \frac{\sigma_{\mathrm{loc}}^2(y,t)}{y \times (z_t(\pm 1))^2}$, which must tend to $1$ as $y \to \pm \infty$.
-The empirical asymptotic behavior is in good agreement with formula \eqref{e:steinSteinWings}, for both the wings: as one expects for a space-asymptotic result, the speed of convergence worsens with increasing maturity (i.e. as the density of the process gradually spreads out).

-Note that the adaptive shift of the integration contour into the saddle-point allows to efficiently evaluate $\sigma_{\mathrm{loc}}^2(y,t)$ for large values of $|y|$, but while this procedure is (i) relatively time consuming in comparison to any explicit formula, in particular if used on-the-fly inside a Monte-Carlo simulation and (ii) limited to models allowing for an explicit evaluation of Fourier transforms, the analysis behind Theorem \ref{r:steinSteinWings} can a priori be extended to other models.
+The empirical asymptotic behavior is in good agreement with formula \eqref{e:steinSteinWings}, for both the wings: as one expects for a space-asymptotic result, the speed of convergence worsens with increasing maturity (i.e. as the density of the process gradually spreads out). \\ Note that the adaptive shift of the integration contour into the saddle-point allows to efficiently evaluate $\sigma_{\mathrm{loc}}^2(y,t)$ for large values of $|y|$, but while this procedure is (i) relatively time consuming in comparison to any explicit formula, in particular if used on-the-fly inside a Monte-Carlo simulation and (ii) limited to models allowing for an explicit evaluation of Fourier transforms, the analysis behind Theorem \ref{r:steinSteinWings} can be extended to other models.